Meal Timing and Metabolic Health: What Science Shows

 One of the toughest parts of keeping a consistent eating schedule is the unpredictability of cooking.
 After a long day, the time it takes to prepare meals can delay or even cause you to skip eating altogether.
 This is where pre-made meals can make a big difference.

-Studies show that meal prepping can help with weight management and reduce impulsive food choices [17].
+Studies show that meal prepping can help with weight management and reduce impulsive food choices.
 Having ready-to-eat, portion-controlled meals on hand keeps you on track with your planned schedule.
 Basheerah Enahora, RDN, and owner of BE Nutrition, highlights the benefits of planning ahead:

 "When we put some thought into it, we're more likely to pick up really nutrient-rich foods from the grocery store.
 We have a list that's decided in advance."

 Pre-made meals also help you avoid the temptation of high-calorie takeout.
-When you're hungry and short on time, having a healthy meal that’s ready in minutes makes it easier to stick to both your timing and nutrition goals.
+When you're hungry and short on time, having a healthy meal that's ready in minutes makes it easier to stick to both your timing and nutrition goals.
+For a deeper dive into meal prep strategies, our Complete Meal Prep Guide covers everything from batch cooking to storage.

 If you're new to meal prepping, start small.
 Plan dinners for 2–3 days at a time.
 Pick a day for menu planning, grocery shopping, and prepping.
 As Enahora advises: